 A common condition in breastfeeding moms, mastitis is breast inflammation that’s often—but not always—caused by an infection.
 The painful condition happens when a milk duct becomes clogged and doesn’t drain properly.

-Though mastitis often occurs during the first six weeks of breastfeeding when feeding patterns are not yet established, it can occur any time a woman is lactating.
-In rare cases, mastitis can occur even when a woman is not lactating. (source)
+Though it often occurs during the first six weeks of breastfeeding when feeding patterns are not yet established, it can occur any time a woman is lactating.
+In rare cases, it can occur even when a woman is not lactating. (source)

 A lactating mama can generally identify mastitis—or a blocked or plugged duct—as a red, swollen, tender, or warm lump or wedge-shaped area of the breast.
-Mastitis can also cause flu-like symptoms, including fatigue, body aches, and fever. (source)
+This painful condition can also cause flu-like symptoms, including fatigue, body aches, and fever. (source)

 How Do You Get Mastitis?